Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 Snubber: Across Q1 (R5 + C1)
 TVS Diode: Across PV+ and PV–
 Bleeder R6: Across Output

+4.2 Block Diagram (Text Format) Detailed iteration 2 PV+ ─────┐
+         │
+         ├──► [1] Bypass Diodes ──► OUT+
+         │
+     [2] PV Cells
+         │
+         ├──► [3] TVS Diode ───┐
+         │                    │
+         │               ┌────┴────┐
+         │               │  Snubber │
+         │               └────┬────┘
+         │                    │
+         ├──► [4] Q1 (MOSFET) ───┬──►
+         │                      │
+         └──► [5] Q1B (MOSFET) ──┘──► OUT–
+                                │
+                                ├──► [6] Bleeder Resistor
+                                │
+                                └──► Gate driven by Q2
+                                      ▲
+        ┌─────────────────────────────┴────────────────────────────┐
+        │                                                          │
+ [7] Comparator U1A ◄──── [9] Voltage Divider (R2/R3)     [8] Comparator U1B ◄──── [10] Shunt R4 + RC
+        │                                                          │
+        └──────────────► Logic OR ───────────────► [11] Q2 (PNP Gate Driver)
+                                                             │
+                                                 [12] MOV (Gate–Source Clamp)

+Key: Iteration 2
+[1] Bypass Diodes – Allow current to bypass the module when it is disconnected.
+Prevents open-string interruption.
+[2] PV Cells – The standard photovoltaic cell string producing DC output.
+[3] TVS Diode – Suppresses transient voltage spikes (e.g. from lightning) across PV+ and PV–.
+[4] Q1 (MOSFET) – Main high-speed N-channel MOSFET switch.
+Disconnects the module under fault conditions.
+[5] Q1B (MOSFET) – Second N-MOSFET in series for redundancy.
+Ensures fail-safe isolation if Q1 fails short.
+[6] Bleeder Resistor – Discharges residual voltage on OUT– after MOSFETs open.
+Improves safety during maintenance.
+[7] Comparator U1A – Monitors voltage divider to detect insulation leakage (PV– to frame).
+[8] Comparator U1B – Monitors ripple on output current for arc fault detection.
+[9] Voltage Divider (R2/R3) – High-value resistor divider that scales leakage voltage for comparator input.
+[10] Shunt Resistor + RC Filter – Detects high-frequency ripple caused by arc faults on output current.
+[11] Q2 (Gate Driver, PNP) – Pulls down MOSFET gate(s) to isolate the module when either comparator trips.
+[12] MOV (Gate–Source Clamp) – Protects the MOSFET gates from voltage overshoot during switching events.

+Iteration 2 of the module-level DC arc suppression and insulation fault disconnection circuit introduces several key improvements to enhance safety, reliability, and deployability in real-world photovoltaic systems.
+The most critical enhancement is the addition of a second N-channel MOSFET (Q1B) in series with the primary switch (Q1), which provides fail-safe isolation in the event that Q1 fails short due to stress, aging, or surge.
+This dual-MOSFET architecture mirrors best practices found in EV battery packs and other high-reliability DC systems.
+To improve arc energy absorption, the original snubber capacitor has been upgraded from 2.2 µF film to a 4.7 µF X7R ceramic, enabling more robust suppression of inductive spikes when the MOSFETs disconnect rapidly under load.

+Gate protection has also been strengthened with the addition of a MOV or TVS diode across each MOSFET’s gate-source junction, preventing gate oxide damage from voltage overshoots caused by fast switching.
+To address the risk of nuisance tripping from electromagnetic interference (EMI), transient shading, or inverter switching noise, the TLV7012 comparator has been replaced with the TLV7032, which adds 6 mV of hysteresis—stabilizing trip thresholds and reducing false positives.
+The arc detection path now includes an explicit RC filter following the shunt resistor (R4), targeting the characteristic high-frequency ripple of DC arcs while rejecting inverter harmonics or normal fluctuations.

+In the insulation leakage detection circuit, the high-resistance divider (R2/R3) has been reinforced with clear support for adding a low-pass filter to suppress noise and ensure reliable triggering.
+A bleeder resistor has been added across the output (OUT–) to safely discharge residual voltage after the MOSFETs disconnect, improving safety during maintenance or emergency response.
+Logically, the comparator outputs (U1A for leakage and U1B for arc) now feed into a diode-OR gate structure before driving Q2, ensuring that either fault type can independently initiate disconnection.
+The circuit is also now structured to support optional status signaling—such as a trip LED or remote flag output—to help installers and operators identify faulted modules without relying on central communication systems.

+Collectively, these enhancements position the circuit for greater reliability, better immunity to environmental and electrical noise, and improved compatibility with emerging standards like IEC 63027 and UL 1699B.
+Iteration 2 reflects a more mature, safety-hardened design suitable for global PV deployment at scale.

 Questions for prototype iterations